MusicalPatterns/performer/README.md

 [![Build Status](https://travis-ci.com/MusicalPatterns/performer.svg?branch=master)](https://travis-ci.com/MusicalPatterns/performer)

-# Musical Patterns - performer
+# Musical Patterns - Performer

-given a compiled pattern, this will first construct everything it needs to render it to audio with as few calculations during rendering as possible;
+Given a compiled pattern, this will first construct everything it needs to render it to audio with as few calculations during rendering as possible;
 then it will render it.

 ## usage